 Resilience [Lauren, Brenden, Kir, Diana]

 As with ‘adaptation’, the CCTF will work collaboratively with stakeholders to develop a working definition of ‘resilience,’ as it is interlinked to adaptation.
-What is offered herein is a starting point for that work.
 Climate resilience likely entails understanding resilience in terms of human communities, biological resilience, and coupled social-ecological systems.
 Human and community resilience has numerous interconnected aspects, including the epistemic (e.g. access to information, rich involvement in scientific-management-policy activities, etc.), the individual (e.g. mental and physical health), and the sociocultural (e.g. social cohesion, self-determination, integration of community with natural resources, thriving intergenerational relationships, community sustainability and vibrancy, food security, economic diversity, adaptability to change, etc.).
 The biological resilience of marine resources likewise spans a wide array of considerations including genetic diversity, healthy habitats and resources, sustained recruitment, and a balanced trophic structure.
 Finally, resilience must be considered at the nexus of these two domains, i.e. coupled social-ecological systems.
 This includes, for example: sustained strong connections between harvest species and humans and communities that rely on them; management that is both capable of being adaptive while generating stability; supportiveness for fishery flexibility; drawing strength from co-management, community engagement, and co-production of knowledge; matching knowledge, management, and policy to challenges of variability and unpredictability; and strong information-based decision making that includes diverse knowledge sources and perspectives.

 Action Module Objectives [Joe, Steve, Kir.
 Diana]